 - Edge-grain countertops are constructed by gluing boards together facing each other with their edges facing up to create a surface with multiple seams running parallel to the front of the countertop.
 This type of surface, which is typically 1 1/2 inches thick, is also durable enough for butcher blocks, and it allows the wood grain to be visible.

 - Face-grain countertops are manufactured by laminating 1 1/2-inch-thick wood planks edge to edge.
 This laminate orientation features the wood grain, but it's also the one most vulnerable to impact damage and warping, and face-grain countertops are the ones most in need of a waterproof finish.
 This is the orientation that people most often choose for a wood vanity top because it's the most attractive.

-In addition to laminating solid wood planks, you can also laminate thin strips of wood or some other material onto a plywood or fiberboard core, and when designers speak of laminated wood countertops, this is to what they're referring.
-A wood laminate countertop uses less expensive hardwood and is a more stable product than a solid wood, face-grain one.
+In addition to laminating solid wood planks, you can also laminate thin strips of wood or some other material onto a plywood or fiberboard core, and when designers speak of laminated wood countertops, this is what they're referring to.
+A wood laminate countertop uses expensive hardwood only for the top layer, and it is a more stable product than a solid wood, face-grain material.
 Manufacturers can seamlessly build in such features as a backsplash or an overhanging front edge and make them continuous with the countertop surface.